hybridgroup/artoo/README.md

 Artoo is conceptualy influenced by Sinatra (https://github.com/sinatra/sinatra) as well as borrowing some code from it.

-Artoo provides a robust actor-based messaging architecture, that can support fully multi-threaded modes, as long as it is supported by the Ruby version in which it is executing.
-This is due to being built on top of Celluloid (https://github.com/celluloid/celluloid).
+Artoo provides a robust actor-based messaging architecture, that can support fully multi-threaded operation and high-concurrency, as long as it is supported by the Ruby version in which it is executing.
+To a large extent, this is due to being built on top of Celluloid (https://github.com/celluloid/celluloid) and Celluloid::IO (https://github.com/celluloid/celluloid-io).

 ## Installing: